mbayle98/Alpina-group/README.md

 The goal of this project is to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.

-To train the model, we have access to a dataset of 6,471 tweets that were already classified (0 = fake news, 1 = real news).
+To train the model, we have access to a dataset of 6,471 Tweets that were already classified (0 = fake news, 1 = real news).
+The aim is to use the different techniques seen in class to perform the EDA and the data cleaning in a first step before testing different classifiers to determine which one provides the best accuracy.

 ### 🚀 Progress of the project